itshui3/DOM-II/README.md

 Using the 10 unique events, find ways to update the DOM in creative ways.
 For example you could change colors, animate objects, remove objects, etc.

 * [ ] Nest two similar events somewhere in the site and prevent the event propagation properly
+// what's an event, and how does one nest it within a site?
+Where would this syntax take /////// place?
+Which languages would it involve?
 * [ ] Stop the navigation from items from refreshing the page by using `preventDefault()`
+// Is this referring only to the home button refreshing backto home?
+Or is there a refresh process that I'm not aware of going on whenever a[or certain] nav items are being used?
+Sounds like there's something called event propagation, and that it needs to be stopped at least some of the time
 ## Stretch Task:

 * [ ] Go look at [GSAP](https://greensock.com/) and implement the animations found in that library with your custom events.